Whether it is through coursework, field studies or study abroad, cultural awareness is valued.

 At BW, diversity relates to the importance of acknowledging and respecting persons whose beliefs, practices and norms differ from one's own.
 Likewise, it encourages individuals to explore, engage in and embrace the uniqueness of self and others.

-- Join campus organizations that are comprised of individuals whose race, ethnicity, culture, sexual orientation or opinions differ from that of your student's or whose focus is on diversity issues or in fostering ambassadorship.
+- Joining campus organizations that are comprised of individuals whose race, ethnicity, culture, sexual orientation or opinions differ from that of your student's or whose focus is on diversity issues or in fostering ambassadorship.